modal-labs/quillman/README_DOCS.md

 Our project structure looks like this:

-1. [Moshi websocket server](https://modal.com/docs/examples/llm-voice-chat#language-model): loads an instance of the Moshi model and maintains a bidirectional websocket connection with the client via a [FastAPI Server](https://modal.com/docs/examples/llm-voice-chat#fastapi-server).
+1. [Moshi Websocket Server](https://modal.com/docs/examples/llm-voice-chat#moshi-websocket-server): loads an instance of the Moshi model and maintains a bidirectional websocket connection with the client.
-2. [React frontend](https://modal.com/docs/examples/llm-voice-chat#react-frontend): runs client-side interaction logic, also served via [FastAPI Server](https://modal.com/docs/examples/llm-voice-chat#fastapi-server).
+2. [React Frontend](https://modal.com/docs/examples/llm-voice-chat#react-frontend): runs client-side interaction logic.

 Let’s go through each of these components in more detail.

-You’ll want to have the code handy — look for GitHub links in this guide to see the code for each component.

-### **FastAPI Server**
+### FastAPI Server

 Both frontend and backend are served via a [FastAPI Server](https://fastapi.tiangolo.com/), which is a popular Python web framework for building REST APIs.

-On Modal, a function or class method can be exposed as a web endpoint by decorating it with the `@app.asgi_app()` [decorator](https://modal.com/docs/reference/modal.asgi_app#modalasgi_app) and returning an [FastAPI](https://fastapi.tiangolo.com/) app.
+On Modal, a function or class method can be exposed as a web endpoint by decorating it with [`@app.asgi_app()`](https://modal.com/docs/reference/modal.asgi_app#modalasgi_app) and returning a FastAPI app.
 You're then free to configure the FastAPI server however you like, including adding middleware, serving static files, and running websockets.

-### **Language Model**

-The backend is built on Kyutai Lab's [Moshi](https://github.com/kyutai-labs/moshi), a speech-to-speech language model built for streaming.
+### Moshi Websocket Server

 Traditionally, a speech-to-speech chat app requires three distinct modules: speech-to-text, text-to-text, and text-to-speech.
-Passing data between these modules quickly introduces bottlenecks, and can limit the speed of the app.
-Moshi bundling all modalities in one model decreases latency, and makes for a much simpler app.
+Passing data between these modules introduces bottlenecks, and can limit the speed of the app and forces a turn-by-turn conversation which can feel unnatural.

+Kyutai Lab's [Moshi](https://github.com/kyutai-labs/moshi) bundles all modalities into one model, which decreases latency and makes for a much simpler app.

 Under the hood, Moshi uses the [Mimi](https://huggingface.co/kyutai/mimi) streaming encoder/decoder model to maintain an unbroken stream of audio in and out.
 The encoded audio is processed by a [speech-text foundation model](https://huggingface.co/kyutai/moshiko-pytorch-bf16), which uses an internal monologue to determine when and how to respond.

-This streaming model introduces a few challenges not normally seen in inference backends:
+Using a streaming model introduces a few challenges not normally seen in inference backends:
-1. The model is *stateful*, meaning it maintains context for the conversation so far.
-This requires a unique model instance for each user conversation, a GPU per user session, which is normally not an easy feat.
+1. The model is *stateful*, meaning it maintains context of the conversation so far.
+This means a model instance cannot be shared between user conversations, so we must run a unique GPU per user session, which is normally not an easy feat!
-2. The model is *streaming*, so it's not as simple as a POST request.
-We must find a way to stream audio data in and out, and do it faster than human speech so playback is seamless.
+2. The model is *streaming*, so the interface around it is not as simple as a POST request.
+We must find a way to stream audio data in and out, and do it fast enough for seamless playback.

 We solve both of these in `src/moshi.py`, using a few Modal features:

-**For the stateful model**, we maintain a 1:1 mapping of users to GPUs simply by limiting concurrent connections to one, with the `allow_concurrent_inputs` parameter.
+To solve statefulness, we maintain a 1:1 mapping of users to GPUs simply by limiting concurrent connections to one, with the `allow_concurrent_inputs` parameter.

 ```python
 @app.cls(